In this post I will show you what you require in order to set up an online store.

 So far you’ve secured a domain name for your online store.
 But, you need to link it to a physical server: a “host.”

 There are lots of hosting providers out there that can offer this service.
 Many provide a range of useful features such as lots of disk space.
 And most also offer cPanel administration to their customers.
+Find out more about our hosting services.

 When you search for a host, it’s important they meet your needs.
 For instance, if you’re setting up a British online store, make sure your server is in the UK.
 That’s because it’ll offer the fastest speeds to your users.